We consider the environment in the entire product life cycle from planning and product design to transport and post-consumption recycling.

 It is said that may of the plastics that are not PET bottles are being currently incinerated in Japan.
 This technology enables plastics including PET bottles to be chemically recycled by directly returning such plastics to benzene, toluene, xylene, ethylene, propylene and other materials.
 It requires less treatment process compared to other chemical recycling that require liquefaction and is hoped to reduce CO2 emissions and energy use.
 If this technology is established, we believe more used plastic can be recycled efficiently.

-Promoting Direct Recycling with Local Governments
+Promoting Horizontal Recycling with Local Governments

-Suntory Beverage & Food has signed an agreement on bottle-to-bottle recycling business to recycle used PET bottles to new PET bottles jointly with the residents, local government and businesses with two cities and two towns (Takasago City, Kakogawa City and Inami and Harima in Kako District in Hyogo Prefecture) of Higashiharima in 2021, with the aim of creating a recycling-oriented society.
+Suntory Beverage & Food Ltd. has signed an agreement on bottle-to-bottle recycling operation to recycle used PET bottles to new PET bottles jointly with the residents, local government and businesses with two cities and two towns (Takasago City, Kakogawa City and Inami and Harima in Kako District in Hyogo Prefecture) of Higashiharima in 2021, with the aim of creating a recycling-oriented society.

 With this agreement, the two cities and two towns of Higashiharima and Suntory will collect and recycle used PET bottles separated by the residents as new PET bottles at a plant in the region to deliver and return them to the Higashiharima area.